Word-building in English

 Scott – Scottish

--ive: Forms adjectives from verbs and nouns, indicating tendency or capacity to perform a certain action or possess a certain quality.
+-ive: Forms adjectives from verbs and nouns, indicating a tendency or capacity to perform a certain action or possess a certain quality.

 to create -creative